 Cold-brewed coffee is totally different from hot brewed coffee, the slow extraction of flavours at low temperature creates a silky drink with mellow notes and extremely low acidity.
-The good news is that other than amazing freshly roasted firebat beans: you only need a french press.
+The good news is that other than amazing freshly roasted Firebat beans: you only need a French press or glass jar.

 Yields: 1 Liter